 Using a voltmeter to test an O2 sensor can help identify issues with the sensor’s voltage output, which can indicate a faulty sensor.

-Testing O2 Sensors with Live Data
+How to Test O2 Sensors with Real-Time Data

 Testing O2 sensors with live data is a diagnostic technique to identify issues with the sensor’s output signals while the vehicle is in motion.
 Here’s how it works: